TechiRexach/technical-test-solidwhite/README.md

 ### 1. Table Component:

-First the component recieves by his props the first state (```useState```), which is the provided array as example.
+First the component receives by his props the first state (```useState```), which is the provided array as example.

 It renders a table with all the data using the map method.

-We define a ```useEffect``` which it will re-renders the data everytime they changes.
+We define a ```useEffect``` which it will re-renders the data every time they changes.
 This is why we pass an array as the optional second argument as array.

 ### 2. Input Component:

 First we define three ```useState```, each one, as an empty string.

-The first one (```input```), will recieves the text writted by the user when the button is clicked.
+The first one (```input```), will receives the text written by the user when the button is clicked.

 The other two (```wellDone```, ```error```) will be the ones which displays the result about if the user has written the correct word or not.